 There are three common species of pet hamsters most people keep are Syrian, Dwarf, and Chinese.
 And as you might expect, each one has different needs when it comes to their cage sizes.

 The most commonly sold hamster in the pet marketplace, the Syrian, is also the largest at about 6 to 7 inches.
 With being the most common hamster, the general information you find about taking care of hamsters is often based on this species.

 Therefore, the following general measurements mentioned above would be perfect for a Syrian Hamster: 24 inches long by 12 inches wide or bigger for an aquarium and a minimum of 2 square feet for a wire cage.

 Furthermore, it’s essential to note that most of the plastic cages won’t work for Syrians.
-See, the built-in wheels and tube are often too small for this particular species.
+See, the built-in wheels and tubes are often too small for this particular species.
 If they do use these tubes and get stuck, it can end up being a nightmare.

 And since these hamsters are notorious for loving to play and run around, I’d also recommend going for a bigger-sized cage rather than the minimum space required.
 If you don’t, it’s likely they’ll be more active in trying to escape.